 R.02.03 Assess living arrangements and risks

-- meet criteria for Extended Supervision Order
+- meets criteria for an Extended Supervision Order

-- are a child sex offender, or
+- is a child sex offender

-- have a high media profile.
+- has a high media profile

 R.02.04 Referral and decision of NZPB